Látrabjarg

 Flora Ecosystems

 The flora of Látrabjarg has been profoundly shaped by the millions of seabirds that nest along the cliffs, creating a nutrient-rich environment from centuries of accumulated guano.
 Nitrogen-loving plants thrive in this enriched soil, with lush grasses covering the clifftop areas where puffins excavate their burrows.
 Scurvy grass and other hardy coastal plants tolerant of salt spray colonize exposed areas, while sea thrift adds splashes of pink flowers during the summer months.
 The steep cliff faces themselves support minimal vegetation, with lichens and mosses clinging to rocky surfaces where conditions allow.
-The grassy clifftops provide essential substrate for burrowing puffins, whose tunnels can extend up to a meter into the soil.
+The grassy clifftops provide essential substrate for burrowing puffins, whose tunnels can extend up to a metre into the soil.
 Compared to many Icelandic landscapes, the bird-enriched soils support surprisingly dense and diverse plant growth, creating a green strip along the cliff edge that contrasts with the stark rock faces below.

 Geology